muammar/muammar.github.io.old/content/home/experience.md

         * Present strategies, approaches, results and conclusions to BMS colleagues and external audiences.
         * Contribute to enable strategic collaborations with academic and commercial collaborators to benefit therapeutic programs.
+        * Apply uncertainty quantification to the prediction of deep learning models.
+        * Supervise Ph.D.
+Students in Summer Internships.

   - title: Postdoctoral Scholar
     company: Lawrence Berkeley National Laboratory